impostorsguides/impostorsguides.github.io/rbenv/Scraps of notes.md

 This implies that the `foo/bar` file did not inherit its permissions from its parent directory, and that the ChatGPT statement was incorrect.

-For added confirmation, I Googled `do unix files inherit the permissions of a directory`, and got [this link](https://web.archive.org/web/20230219234547/https://info.nrao.edu/computing/guide/file-access-and-archiving/unix-file-permissions){:target="_blank" rel="noopener"} as the first result:
+For added confirmation, I Googled `do unix files inherit the permissions of a directory`, and got [this link](https://web.archive.org/web/20230219234547/https://info.nrao.edu/computing/guide/file-access-and-archiving/unix-file-permissions){:target="_blank" rel="noopener" } as the first result:

 <p style="text-align: center">
   <img src="/assets/images/file-permissions-inheritance-in-unix-1.png" width="90%" alt="Confirming that ChatGPT was not, in fact, correct about UNIX file permissions inheritance.">
 </p>

-This is confirmed by [this StackOverflow post](https://web.archive.org/web/20230129173431/https://superuser.com/questions/264383/how-to-set-file-permissions-so-that-new-files-inherit-same-permissions){:target="_blank" rel="noopener"}:
+This is confirmed by [this StackOverflow post](https://web.archive.org/web/20230129173431/https://superuser.com/questions/264383/how-to-set-file-permissions-so-that-new-files-inherit-same-permissions){:target="_blank" rel="noopener" }:

 <p style="text-align: center">
   <img src="/assets/images/file-permissions-inheritance-in-unix-2.png" width="80%" alt="More confirmation that ChatGPT was not, in fact, correct about UNIX file permissions inheritance.">